jacquelineguo7/jacquelineguo7/README.md

 Hi there!
-I’m Jacqueline, a Computer Engineering & Computer Science + Design student @USC
+I’m Jacqueline, a Computer Science + Design student @USC
-- Currently learning C++ & Figma